martijnckx/mzt-test-assignment/README.md

 - The UI should indicate when you last contacted a candidate
 - Ideally, there's some kind of spam protection in place (eg. limit on contacts per day / based on email activity) → not developing this as part of the assignment

-### Client-side
+#### Client-side

 UX wise, I think it makes most sense to implement the contact button asynchronously.
 Sticking to the POST request would still be possible with a synchronous form submit, but allows for a little less control on the UX front, I feel like.
 I will start there, so let's take a look at the front-end of this page.

 The obvious choice seems to be to add a `contactCandidate()` method to the `Candidates.vue` component and trigger it with a simple `@click` event.
 There, the POST request could be sent and the user could be informed of the result when the network request resolves.
+That's assuming identification of the company would be through a cookie that was also sent over.
 However, it would be more user friendly to do a quick balance check client-side before even sending the network request, as it's not needed if the wallet balance is too low.
 That way, it saves the user some time (since the feedback comes faster) and bandwidth (since no network request needs to be sent).

 The Candidates component has no knowledge of the current company's balance though, so we'll need to emit the event to be handled by its parent component.
-To accomplish that, I used ` @click="$emit('contact-candidate')"` on the button and `@contact-candidate.once="contactCandidate"` on the candidates HTML element to listen to the emitted event.
-The `.once` modifier helps towards our goal (with a client-side check) of not spamming the candidate with mails (if the company user would click the button more than once).
+To accomplish that, I used ` @click="$emit('contact-candidate', candidate)"` on the button and `@contact-candidate="contactCandidate"` on the candidates HTML element to listen to the emitted event.

 The callback function is defined in the main template (blade file) and added to the Vue component in `app.js`: